-Alternatively, he or she might trigger it knowing that the others might not be able to buy out him or her at any price she offers - giving him or her an advantage in being able to buy the others out at a "lower than true value" price.
+Alternatively, he or she might trigger it knowing that the others might not be able to buy out him or her at any price he or she offers - giving him or her an advantage in being able to buy the others out at a 'lower than true value' price.

 Should you include a shotgun clause in your shareholders' agreement

 At Net Lawman, our belief is that shotgun clauses are not in the interests of most shareholders, which is why we don't include them in our shareholder agreement templates.